umarbrowser/tvb-pack/README.md

 For each submodule, if you plan to make changes, make sure to checkout the master or trunk branch first.

-In case you have your own forks of each of the submodules, running
+In case you have your own forks of all of the submodules, running

 ```
 scripts/update-origins.sh username